Harmony Montgomery’s mother: Officials ‘dropped the ball’ - NewsBreak

 “A mother knows,” Sorey said.
 “You know when your baby’s not here anymore.
 You feel it the day that it happens.”

 Another gut feeling led Sorey to call police on Nov.
-18 and report Harmony missing.Man who bought gun for Rittenhouse avoids prison with deal
+18 and report Harmony missing.‘I bashed her’: NH father accused of abusing girl who’s been missing 2 years

 “I thought she was with her dad and he was just being a jerk,” Sorey said.
 “Really, that’s what I hoped was happening, you know?
 But in my heart, I knew something was wrong.
 Something was very wrong.”